In this guide, we will explore the std::launder function in C++ along with its syntax and illustrations.

 Parameters:

-This function will take a pointer as parameter and returns a pointer.
-Both the input and return pointers are of same type.
+This function accepts a pointer as an argument and yields a pointer of the same type.
+Both the input and output pointers share identical data types.

 Example 1:

-Let us take a C++ program to illustrate the launder function.
+Let's consider a C++ code example to demonstrate the launder function.

 #include <iostream>